remiges-aniket/serversage/Application Tests/Kubernetes-deployements/high-availibility/prometheus-operator-no-helm/readMe.md

 * Keycloak (in `starmfv2-qa` namespace)
 * ETCD (in `starmfv2-qa` namespace)

 You may need to adjust the `namespaceSelector` or deploy these ServiceMonitors to the respective namespaces if your Prometheus Operator isn't configured to watch all namespaces for ServiceMonitors.
-However, the Prometheus CR has `serviceMonitorSelector: {}` which usually means it selects ServiceMonitors from its own namespace (`prometheus`).
+However, the Prometheus CR has `serviceMonitorSelector: {}` which usually means it selects ServiceMonitors from its own namespace (`serversage`).
 If a ServiceMonitor needs to target a service in a different namespace, it uses `namespaceSelector` within the ServiceMonitor spec itself, which is the case for MinIO, KSM, etc.

 ---